-(1) Voluntary Withdrawal-- A student who desires to voluntarily withdraw from the University must report to his or her assigned academic advisor and explain the circumstances which he/she feels necessitates the withdrawal.
-If the request is approved, a Request for Voluntary Withdrawal Form, which is incorporated herein by this reference, will be completed and signed by the student, academic advisor, academic department chair and academic dean.
-The Voluntary Withdrawal forms are available in the academic area.
+(1) A student who desires to voluntarily withdraw from the University must report to his or her assigned academic advisor and explain the circumstances which he/she feels necessitates the withdrawal.
+If the request is approved, a Request for Withdrawal Form (Official University Withdrawal Form), which is incorporated herein by this reference, will be completed and signed by the student, academic advisor, academic department chair and academic dean.
+The Withdrawal forms are available at the Registrar website

 (5) Advisors should refer students to Counseling Services for post-enrollment treatment referral if the student shows evidence of psychological distress.

-Involuntary Administrative Withdrawal --A student will be subject to involuntary administrative withdrawal from the University, or from University housing, if it is determined by the Dean of Students that the student is suffering from a mental disorder as defined by the current edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders and as a result of the mental disorder.
-(See Regulation of Florida A&M University, 2.007
+A student will be subject to involuntary administrative withdrawal from the University, or from University housing, if it is determined by the Dean of Students that the student is suffering from a mental disorder as defined by the current edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders and as a result of the mental disorder.
+(Regulation 2.007).